 Contorted Filbert Trees

-The trunks of twisted hazelnut trees/contorted filbert trees grow to 10 or 15 feet tall and are so twisted that gardeners give the tree the nickname “Harry Lauder’s Walking Stick.”
+The trunks of twisted hazelnut trees/contorted filbert trees grow to 10 or 15 feet (3-4.5 m.) tall and are so twisted that gardeners give the tree the nickname “Harry Lauder’s Walking Stick.”
 The branches are also uniquely curled and twisted.

-The other ornamental feature about the trees are the male catkins.
+The other ornamental feature about the trees is the male catkins.
 They are long and golden and hang from the branches of the tree beginning in winter, providing visual interest long after leaf drop.
 In time, the catkins develop into edible hazelnuts, otherwise known as contorted hazelnut tree nuts.

 The leaves of the species tree are green and toothed.
-If you want more pizazz in
+If you want more pizazz in the summer, purchase the cultivar “Red Majestic” which offers maroon/red leaves instead.

 How to Grow a Contorted Filbert Tree